Catering and Service Providers

 Approval process

 A service provider order has multiple statuses.
-The main statuses are: ACCEPTED
+The main statuses are: ACCEPTED, PENDING, REJECTED, REVOKED and PENDING REVOKE.

 ACCEPTED